PHX2600/The-Archive/forum/Television/0578 - Watch Hulu, YouTube, and other sites on game consoles.md

 Posted by **taryn** on Sun October 12th, 2008 03:12:45 PM

 zaph made hulu.com into soviet mario. if i use that link in the first post will hulu still be soviet mario?????

 --------------------------------------------------------------------------------

 Posted by **nak** on Sun October 12th, 2008 04:24:41 PM

+> **taryn wrote:**
-[quote=&quot;taryn&quot;:1elbtg7m]zaph made hulu.com into soviet mario. if i use that link in the first post will hulu still be soviet mario?????[/quote:1elbtg7m]
+> zaph made hulu.com into soviet mario. if i use that link in the first post
+> will hulu still be soviet mario?????

 YES, you will never be able to escape soviet mario.
 NEVER.